deoluoyinlola/aws-eksctl-helm/README.md

-# aws-eksctl-with-helm-prometheus
+# aws-eksctl-with-helm
-A demostration of how I provisioned kubernetes cluster with eksctl, manage the microservices by helm, monitor both the infrastructure and application with prometheus and visualize the result with grafana for an online-shopping webapp.
+A demostration of how I provisioned kubernetes cluster with eksctl and manage the microservices by helm

 # Contents
 * [Architecture](#architecture)